Mikejo5000/vsts-docs-pr/docs/git/how-to/create-pr-status-server-with-azure-functions.md

 ```

 ## Configure a service hook for PR events
 Service hooks are a VSTS feature that can alert external services when certain events occur.
-For this sample, you'll want to set up a service hook for PR events, so the status server can be notified.
-The Azure function is going to receive `POST` requests from VSTS, so you need to the url that VSTS will call into.
+For this sample, you'll want to set up a service hook for PR events, your azure function will be notified when a pull request changes.
+In order to receive `POST` requests from VSTS when pull requests change, you will need to provide the service hook with the Azure function URL.

 For this sample you will need to configure 2 service hooks.
-The first for the **Pull request created** the second for the **Pull request updated** event.
+The first will be for the **Pull request created** and the second will be for the **Pull request updated** event.

-1. Get the function URL from the Azure portal by clicking the **Get function URL** in your Azure function view.
-Then copy the URL.
+1. Get the function URL from the Azure portal by clicking the **Get function URL** in your Azure function view and copy the URL.

     ![Get function url](../_img/create-pr-status-server-with-azure-functions/get-function-url.png)